 Increase Efficiency Not Add Processes

 As you examine the different marketing automation options and vendors, it’s important to not get distracted by all the capabilities.
-Many tools, like Marketo and Hubspot, have extensive capabilities.
+Many tools, like Marketo, Hubspot, and MailChimp, have extensive capabilities.
 The only issue is that your company may not use all the capabilities and will end up paying more for functionality that you and your team will never use.

 The main purpose of marketing automation is to increase efficiency and save you and your team time.
 If setting up all the processes in your marketing automation tool ends up costing you more time, it doesn’t make sense.
 For example, using an email automation tool to track unsubscribes, send auto-responses, and automatically post to social media will reduce the amount of time your team needs to manage these tasks manually.